wiverson/maven-jpackage-template/README.md

 Q: What about the Linux versions?
 Just macOS and Windows?
 You Linux-hating monster!

-A: I'm pretty sure if you are a Java developer working on Linux you can figure out how to copy-and-paste and then tweak the attached to get it working with Linux.
+A: I'm pretty sure if you are a Java developer working on Linux you can figure out how to copy-and-paste and then tweak the pom.xml to get it working with Linux.
 I love Linux for server-side work, but I don't use it for desktop.
-It's a more productive use of my time to focus on the two (already kind of fussy) macOS and Windows platforms for now, and leave the Linux build to others.
-That said, feel free to reach out if you'd like to incentivize me to add Linux...  :)
+It's a more productive use of my time to focus on the two (fussy) macOS and Windows platforms for now.
+That said, feel free to [reach out](https://doublerobot.com/contact) if you'd like to incentivize me to add Linux, or send a PR if you are interested...  :)

 Q: Any Tips for Windows?